MobeenLinkitsoft/GoogleMapTest-SourceCode-TAsk-1/README.md

 1. Clone this repository
 2. Install dependencies:

-   npm install
+   yarn install

 ## For Android:

 Make sure you have Android Studio installed

 on terminal
-- npx react-native run-android
+- yarn android
+- yarn ios